Back to blog

 • What changes: New inbound conversations from username adopters will arrive with only a Business-Scoped User ID (BSUID) instead of a phone number, all other messages will also get a BSUID.

-• The one thing to do this month: Make sure your CRM and integration setup is ready to store and match on BSUID alongside phone number, before username adoption picks up speed.
+• The one thing to do as soon as possible: Make sure your CRM and integration setup is ready to store and match on BSUID alongside phone number, before username adoption picks up speed.

 wa-usernames-comparisonHow your customers will be identified before and after the username rollout.
 Users who don't adopt a username see almost no change.
 Users who do adopt one are identified by BSUID, with their phone number only available if you've had a conversation with them recently.